Mayor of Brazil meatpacking hub probed amid wave of electoral coercion cases

 Brazil has seen a wave of complaints about Brazilian companies putting illegal political pressure on employees, amid the final stretch of a highly polarized presidential campaign.

+Rodrigues said some business leaders may have committed "abuses," but he questioned why they cannot direct their employees regarding the upcoming vote.
+"Of course the business owner should talk to the employee.
+He must.
+The company is his.
+It's his loss if his company fails."

-One of the sources familiar with the Rodrigues case, who requested anonymity to speak freely, said it was triggered by the undated video in which he refers to the Oct.
+One of the sources familiar with the Rodrigues case said the investigation was triggered by the video in which he refers to the Oct.
 30 runoff vote between Bolsonaro and leftist challenger Luiz Inácio Lula da Silva.

-"With Lula as president, we are going to face a very serious crisis," Rodrigues says in the video, warning entrepreneurs of Lula's plans to raise taxes and boost social programs.
-"He is not worried about Brazilian industry.
-He is worried about fulfilling his mission to deliver what he promised, which is a socialist country."
+"With Lula as president, we are going to face a very serious crisis," Rodrigues said in the footage, warning entrepreneurs of Lula's plans to raise taxes and boost social programs.

-In the final moments of the 55-second video, Rodrigues tells business leaders "to get to work."
+In the final moments of the video, he urged the local business elite "to get to work."

 ((ana.mano@thomsonreuters.com; Tel: +55-11-5644-7704; Mob: +55-119-4470-4529; Reuters Messaging: ana.mano.thomsonreuters.com@reuters.net))